Tom Hungerford: Prizes and other honours

 Hungerford won the Crouch Gold Medal for Literature (1951), the Patricia Hackett Short Story prize (1962), the WA Weekly Literature Prize for Fiction (1964), and the Patrick White Award (2002).

 He was made a Member of the Order of Australia in 1987.
 A portrait of him, c.1963, by Kate O'Connor is in the National Library of Australia.
-In 2004, he was pronounced a Living Treasure of Western Australia by the Western Australian Government Michael Crouch's biography of Hungerford is called Literary Larrikin.
+In 2004, he was pronounced a Living Treasure of Western Australia by the Western Australian Government A portrait of Hungerford hangs in the National Library of Australia.

+Michael Crouch wrote a biography of Hungerford titled Literary Larrikin and he was interviewed by Hazel de Berg for the National Library of Australia.

 The T. A. G. Hungerford Award is named for him and is awarded every two years to an unpublished author in Western Australia.